openturns/openturns/python/doc/theory/data_analysis/graphical_fitting_test.rst

 .. topic:: API:

-    - See :py:func:`~openturns.VisualTest_DrawQQplot` to draw a QQ plot
+    - See :py:func:`~openturns.VisualTest.DrawQQplot` to draw a QQ plot
-    - See :py:func:`~openturns.VisualTest_DrawHenryLine` to draw the Henry line
+    - See :py:func:`~openturns.VisualTest.DrawHenryLine` to draw the Henry line
-    - See :py:func:`~openturns.VisualTest_DrawKendallPlot` to draw the Kendall plot
+    - See :py:func:`~openturns.VisualTest.DrawKendallPlot` to draw the Kendall plot

 .. topic:: Examples: